verrazzano/docs/content/en/docs/setup/install/_index.md

 ---
 title: "Install"
-description: "Install and customize Verrazzano"
+description: "How to install Verrazzano"
 weight: 3
 draft: false
 ---